Follow the step by step process or choose what situation that best describes you:

 There are no prerequisites on undergraduate courses that you must take prior to entering law school.
 Some undergraduate courses, like criminal justice, philosophy, government, political science, and communications, may help you more than others once you get to law school.

 As long as you have a Bachelor of Science (BS) or Bachelor of Arts (BA) from an accredited college or university, ABA-accredited law schools will accept your education as valid.
 You need not have a bachelor degree in any certain field.

 The next phase of your quest to become a Utah lawyer is to pass the LSAT (Law School Admission Test).
-It is given four times annually at testing centers across the United States.
+It is given multiple times annually at testing centers across the United States.

 How to prepare for the LSAT